StardustDL/aexpy/README.md

 > AexPy is the prototype implementation of the conference paper "**AexPy: Detecting API Breaking Changes in Python Packages**" in the 33rd IEEE International Symposium on Software Reliability Engineering (ISSRE 2022).
 >
-> If you use our approach or results in your work, please cite it according to [the citation file](CITATIONS.bib).
+> If you use our approach or results in your work, please cite it according to [the citation file](https://github.com/StardustDL/aexpy/blob/main/CITATIONS.bib).

 https://user-images.githubusercontent.com/34736356/182772349-af0a5f20-d009-4daa-b4a9-593922ed66fe.mov

-- Approach Design & Paper are in AexPy's conference paper.
+- Approach Design & Evaluation are in AexPy's conference paper.
-- Main Repository & Implemetation are in [AexPy's repository](https://github.com/StardustDL/aexpy).
+- Source Code & Implemetation are in [AexPy's repository](https://github.com/StardustDL/aexpy).
-- Documents & Data are in [AexPy's website](https://aexpy.netlify.app/).
+- Detailed Document & Data are in [AexPy's website](https://aexpy.netlify.app/).

 AexPy also provides a framework to process Python packages, extract APIs, and detect changes, which is designed for easily reusing and customizing.
 See the following "Advanced Tools" section and the source code for details.